 Things to Do in San Francisco This August

-The temperatures may be on the cool side in August, but we make up for it with some very hot things to do, including foodie favorites and Outside Lands.
+The temperatures may be on the cool side in August, but we make up for it with some very hot things to do, including foodie favorites and the annual Outside Lands music festival.

 Be Grateful for Jerry

 San Francisco’s Excelsior District honors one of their own, Jerry Garcia of the Grateful Dead, with several events in August.
-The annual Jerry Day concert begins at 11:00 a.m. on Aug.
-5, 2018, in Jerry Garcia Amphitheater in McLaren Park.
-It will be preceded by the dedication of a plaque honoring Garcia at 10 a.m. near his childhood home at Amazon Ave. and Mission St. Performers include Melvin Seals and JGB, Stu Allen & Mars Hotel, and Gary Gates Band.
-Order a picnic basket from their online vendor, The Dark Horse Inn, and don’t forget to top off the day with a pint of Ben & Jerry’s Cherry Garcia ice cream.
+The 17th annual Jerry Day concert begins at 11 a.m. on Aug.
+4, 2019, in the Jerry Garcia Amphitheater in McLaren Park.
+Performers include Melvin Seals and JGB, Stu Allen & Mars Hotel, and the Gary Gates Band.
+Head to The Dark Horse Inn, near his childhood home at Amazon Ave. and Mission St., on Aug.
+1, 2019 at 6 p.m. for their official Jerry Garcia Birthday Party.
+Don’t forget to top off the day with a pint of Ben & Jerry’s Cherry Garcia ice cream.
 On Aug.
-9, 2018, the San Francisco Giants will host Jerry Garcia Tribute Day at AT&T Park.
-Special event ticket packages will include a collector's edition Jerry Garcia/Giants theme t-shirt.
+9, 2019, the San Francisco Giants will host Grateful Dead Tribute Night at Oracle Park.
+Special event ticket packages will include a collector's edition Grateful Dead/Giants theme t-shirt.

 Get Crafty at the Fort Mason Center

 The American Craft Show returns to San Francisco’s Fort Mason Center for Arts & Culture, Aug.
-3-5, 2018.
-As the largest juried fine craft show on the West Coast, the three-day show will showcase more than 250 of the top contemporary craft artists from across the country all under one roof.
-Craft collectors and design enthusiasts will also have a chance to engage in three special showcases: "Make Room: Modern Design Meets Craft", "Style Slam", and "Let’s Make".
+2-4, 2019.
+As the largest juried fine craft show on the West Coast, the three-day event will showcase more than 250 of the top contemporary craft artists from across the country, all under one roof.
+Craft collectors and design enthusiasts will also have a chance to engage in three special showcases: "Hip-Hop Emerging Artists", "School-to-Market", and "Let’s Make".

-Hang ten with man's best friend at the Third Annual World Dog Surfing Championships, where your four-legged friend can compete for the "Golden Surfie Award."
-Happening in Pacifica, just outside of San Francisco, you'll be able to enroll your pup in a number of activities, including the surf competition, dog beach fashion contest, and much more!
+Hang ten with man's best friend at the Fourth Annual World Dog Surfing Championships, where your four-legged friend can compete for the "Golden Surfie Award."
+Happening in Pacifica, just south of San Francisco, you'll be able to enroll your pup in a number of activities, including the surf competition, dog beach fashion contest, and much more!
 The fun takes place on Aug.
-4, 2018.
+3, 2019.

 Free Admission Days at San Francisco Museums

-Whether you're an art buff or not, you're in for a real treat during the first week of August!
+Whether you're an art, history, or other type of buff, you're in for a real treat during the first week of August!
 On Tuesday, Aug.
-7, the following San Francisco museums are offering admission at no cost: The Conservatory of Flowers, The Contemporary Jewish Museum, The de Young Museum, The Legion of Honor, The Museum of Craft & Design, and The Yerba Buena Center for the Arts.
+8, the following San Francisco museums are offering admission at no cost: the Conservatory of Flowers, the Contemporary Jewish Museum, the de Young Museum, the Legion of Honor, the Museum of Craft & Design, and the Yerba Buena Center for the Arts.
 The Asian Art Museum also offers free admission on Sunday, Aug.
-5.
+4.

 The lineup notwithstanding, even if you didn’t listen to a note of music, you’d have a great time at Outside Lands.
-The folks behind this annual three-day concert have put just as much thought into food and beverage offerings as they have into the headliners—which include, among others, The Weeknd, Florence + The Machine, and Janet Jackson.
+The folks behind this annual three-day concert have put just as much thought into food and beverage offerings as they have into the headliners—which include, among others, Childish Gambino, 21 Pilots, and Paul Simon.
 Fans will have access to more than 80 restaurants, 40-plus Northern California wineries and nearly 30 breweries.
 GastroMagic, a stage dedicated to culinary and performance art, and The Barbary, a variety tent devoted to top names in comedy, podcasts, music and improv, are both returning.
 Public transit is always your best option to get around San Francisco.
 There will be a pre-paid three-day motorcoach shuttle service from Bill Graham Civic Auditorium (near Civic Center BART station) for those who prefer to transfer from and/or park in the Civic Center neighborhood.
 Find a hotel near Outside Lands Festival.

 Shows To See